RESEARCH STARTER

 Indeed, some hold that the emotional payoffs of voting may be more important than more objective considerations.
 People may vote for abstract ideological reasons or in support of a party or faction for whom they have strong affinities.
 Family history may also play a role; a few researchers have even promulgated the idea of a "voting gene" that determines behavior in a family.
 So far, this theory has not fared well under peer and scientific review.

-They may feel that they are protecting their economic, cultural, or religious interests.
+Other reasons why people may vote include feeling that they are protecting their economic, cultural, or religious interests.
 They may feel strongly about some single issue.
-They may vote beyond self-interest in order to help others whom they perceive to be disadvantaged or oppressed.
+They also may vote beyond self-interest in order to help others whom they perceive to be disadvantaged or oppressed.
 Pure love or hate for particular candidates may also play a major role.

 After the 1980s, voter turnout was largely characterized by stagnant-to-falling numbers and percentages, increased voter apathy and disgust, and growing cynicism and rage.
 Turnout remained relatively low, between 50 and 57 percent, into the 2010s.
-However, a number of factors, including increasing political engagement and growing polarization between the Democratic and Republican parties contributed to high turnout in the 2020 presidential election.
+However, a number of factors, including increasing political engagement and growing polarization between the Democratic and Republican parties, contributed to high turnout in the 2020 presidential election.

 After the results of the US presidential election in November 2020 were finalized, debates and discussions revolving around voting motivation and turnout were brought to the fore, as that election had proven to be a particularly scrutinized, politically divisive, emotionally heightened, and historic election.
 Some commentators noted factors including that people had seemed to become more engaged, including through the prominence of social media, in racial, social, political, and economic issues during the presidency of Donald Trump beginning in 2017, and that methods such as early voting and mail-in voting were expanded in a large number of states in 2020 due to the public health concerns associated with the COVID-19 pandemic.